wendyverdonk93/docs/content/tools/flexible_3d/_index.md

 For more information about 3D Secure, see [About 3D Secure](/faq/payment-regulations/about-3d-secure).

 {{< alert-notice >}}
-__Please note__: MultiSafepay no longer supports Flexible 3D with merchants based in Europe due to PSD2 regulations.
-If your business handles many transactions with customers outside of Europe and you are interested in a more flexible setup, email your account manager by email <sales@multisafepay.com>
+**Note:** MultiSafepay no longer supports Flexible 3D for merchants in Europe due to PSD2 regulations.
+If you have a lot of customers outside Europe and you need a more flexible setup, email your account manager at <sales@multisafepay.com>
 {{< /alert-notice >}}

 ## How it works